Have you ever tried to process data in XML?

 This produces our output in TSV format (excerpt):

-The default output mode is TSV, which in its structure is very similar to CSV but the delimiter is tab character (tab separated file).
-This tends to be a more universal standard as it generates less potential issues in subsequent use (commas can generally also occur in text and number formatting).
+The default output mode is TSV which, in its structure, is very similar to CSV but the delimiter is its tab character (tab separated file).
+This tends to be a more universal standard as it generates fewer potential issues in subsequent use (commas can generally also occur in text and number formatting.)

-As you might have noticed Flexter only produced 13 files.
-This is how append save mode, another optimization is evident.
-The default operation mode of Flexter is to create or add only the tables data was present for in the input.
+As you might have noticed, Flexter only produced 13 files.
+The default operation mode of Flexter is to create only tables where data that was present in the input XML.
 This resulted in only 13 out of 58 files being created and populated.

 Please note those 58 files were already compacted, so you can see now the full path it took: from 940 tag elements to 58 potential target files to just 13 instance files.
 Pretty good huh?

-I hope you enjoyed this brief overview and we encourage you to try out Flexter.
+I hope you enjoyed this brief overview and I encourage you to try out Flexter in your own time.

-In the next posts we will look at more demanding schemas and also demonstrate how to integrate Flexter with other data integration tools.
+In our next several posts, we will look at more demanding schemas and also demonstrate how to integrate Flexter with other data integration tools.
 Stay tuned!